 Provide supervision and training for all their staff assigned responsibility for cash handling.

-Provide USFSCO with the names, titles, and contact information of the supervisor(s) responsible for overall cash collection operations.
+Provide University Bursar with the names, titles, and contact information of the supervisor(s) responsible for overall cash collection operations.

 Ensure compliance with IRS requirements for cash receipts.
-If your unit receives more than $10,000 in cash from the same individual in any consecutive 12-month period, you must report the transaction by submitting Form 8300 to University Tax within 10 calendar days.
-University Tax is required to file Form 8300 electronically with the IRS within 15 calendar days of the transaction(s).
-For more information, contact University Tax at 217-244-8359.
+If your unit receives more than $10,000 in cash from the same individual in any consecutive 12-month period, you must report the transaction by submitting Form 8300 to Tax Compliance and Analysis within 10 calendar days.
+Tax Compliance and Analysis is required to file Form 8300 electronically with the IRS within 15 calendar days of the transaction(s).
+For more information, contact Tax Compliance and Analysis at 217-244-8359.

 Forms Used in this Procedure